Dockerfile and build instructions

 script from this repository.
 The respective targets must be x86_64-linux-musl

-.
+or aarch64-linux-musl.
 This depends of course on the image variant you want to

 build.
 The tarballs must be located in the root of the repository.